tgherzog/apidocs/API_Metadata.md

   }
 ```

-* Examples
+* More examples
-  - To retrieve a specific concept detail for a source (in this example, concept ID is Country and Source is World Development Indicators):
+  - To retrieve a specific concept detail for a source (in this example, concept ID is `country` and Source is `2` - World Development Indicators):
     <http://api.worldbank.org/v2/sources/2/concepts/country/metadata>

 ## Metatype Queries